Stuffed Italian Sausage

 a white baking dish with cheese covered sausages in marinara sauce

-There are also meals that my family loves where I like to keep these ingredients on hand, especially on nights when I need to get dinner on the table but don’t have anything planned.
-With this three ingredient stuffed sausage recipe – all you need is Italian sausage (which usually keep in the refrigerator for a long time), mozzarella cheese sticks (ya know, the kind your kids eat – but not the fried mozzarella sticks), and marinara sauce.
+There are meals that my family loves where I like to keep these ingredients on hand, especially on nights when I need to get dinner on the table but don’t have anything planned.
+With this three ingredient stuffed sausage recipe, all you need is Italian sausage (which keeps in the refrigerator for a long time), mozzarella cheese sticks (ya know, the kind your kids eat – not the fried mozzarella sticks), and marinara sauce.
 All of that goes in a baking dish and in the oven.

 How to make stuffed Italian sausages